Human-in-the-Loop Feature Selection Using Interpretable Kolmogorov-Arnold Network-based Double Deep Q-Network: Experimental Design

 \subsection{Experimental Configurations}

 For the experiments conducted in this study, we employed two configurations for the MLP and KAN models, both set to a batch size of 128 and trained over 100 epochs.
 The configurations utilized a learning rate $1\times10^{-3}$, a weight decay $1\times10^{-4}$, and a discount factor ($\gamma$) of 0.99.
 The MLP configuration featured a width of 32 and an output size of 10 classes, while the KAN configuration used a width of 8 and a grid size of 3.
-Both models share a common input size of 64 features, a buffer size 100,000, and a target update interval of 10.
+Both models share a common input size of 64 features, a buffer size of 100,000, and a target update interval of 10.
 They incorporated warm-up episodes of 2 and utilized a beta distribution (see Table \ref{tab:distribution}) for their stochastic feature selection processes, with an initial $\tau$ value set at 1.0.
 We strategically designed the architecture of our model by selecting the appropriate combination of convolutional layers and filters to ensure that the resulting selected feature map retains the same shape as the input and feedback size (64 for \(8 \times 8\) images).
 This choice is crucial, as it directly allows the simulated feedback (similar to input size) to correspond to the feature map dimensions, facilitating effective integration during the feature selection process.
 In this case, for 1, 2, and 3 convolutional layers, we must select 2, 4, and 8 filter sizes to maintain the desired selected feature shape.
-The means and standard deviations for training and test accuracies are computed over a 10-epoch moving window to capture stability and uncertainty trends throughout training.
+Detailed descriptions of the evaluation metrics (accuracy, calibration, sparsity, and complexity), training of baselines, ablation protocols, and visualization scope are provided in Appendices~\ref{app:eval}, \ref{app:baseline}, \ref{app:ablation}, and \ref{app:scope}.